rnaufal/jcombiner/README.md

 ```
 By default, if the `CombinationProperty` annotation has no `name` element defined, the `Combinations` attribute must have the same name from the original field.
 Otherwise, the `Combinations` field name must match the `name` defined in the `CombinationProperty` annotation.
 In case none of these situations occur, an exception will be throw by the framework.

 4. Get a reference to the [JCombiner](https://github.com/rnaufal/jcombiner/blob/master/api/src/main/java/br/com/rnaufal/jcombiner/api/JCombiner.java) service.
-The `JCombiner` service is the entry point to build the combinations of a collection.
+The `JCombiner` service is the entry point to build field combinations of an object.
 This framework uses Java 9 [modules](https://www.oracle.com/corporate/features/understanding-java-9-modules.html), so one way to get a reference to it is to use the [ServiceLoader](https://docs.oracle.com/javase/10/docs/api/java/util/ServiceLoader.html) class to load a specific service:

 ```java
 final ServiceLoader<JCombiner> jCombiners = ServiceLoader.load(JCombiner.class);